 I was shopping in a thrift store recently, and made an observation.
 There was not a single shovel or hoe, rake or hammer, wheelbarrow or saw.
 But there were 2 Ab Blasters (not a new CD player, but a specialized exercise contraption to tone your abdominal muscles), 4 tennis racquets, 3 sets of golf clubs, one treadmill, a set of barbells and weights, a cross-country ski simulator, and 3 sets of aerobic steps.
 It made me wonder how much other fitness equipment is collecting dust in someone’s garage or basement.
 They would be so much better off if they just stepped outside and walked or gardened.

 If all the amazing healthful benefits of exercise and fresh air could be put into pill form and patented by a pharmaceutical company, we would all be on a prescription for this wonder drug.
-Regular exercise improves quality of life, sleep, appetite, sense of well-being and reduces the risk of heart disease, high blood pressure, diabetes, osteoporosis, anxiety, depression and cancer (especially colon and breast cancer).
+Regular exercise improves quality of life, sleep, appetite, sense of well-being and reduces the risk of heart disease, high blood pressure, diabetes, osteoporosis, anxiety, depression, and cancer (especially colon and breast cancer).

 To steal a phrase from the shoe people….JUST DO IT!!!!!!!

-Statistical date collected from
+Statistical data collected from:

 Dietary Guidelines for Americans